The Truth (Bleeding Through album)

 The Truth is the fourth album by American metalcore band Bleeding Through, released on January 10, 2006.
 It was produced by Rob Caggiano, former lead guitarist of Anthrax.
 It was the last album to feature lead guitarist and founding member Scott Danough.

 The album produced three singles ("Kill to Believe", "Love in Slow Motion" and "Line in the Sand"), all with accompanying music videos (with "Love in Slow Motion" being a sequel to the "Kill to Believe" video).

 Background

-The band chose Rob Caggiano as the producer, due to them being impressed by his previous work and felt he could deliver a “big heavy sound.”
-They also valued his outside perspective adding he could hear things they might be too close to notice after playing and rewriting songs many times.
-In August of 2005 Branden Schieppati promised the album would be far more "blunt and direct.”
+In April of 2005, Bleeding Through shared that they had entered Cherokee Studios to begin recording their next album.
+The band shared that Robb Caggiano would be handling production duties, and that recording would be done at several different studios in Southern California.
+Vocalist Brandan Schieppati said of the album: "It's going to be a brutal, pissed off record that will be much more blunt and direct in its lyrics, sound, and presentation."
+Drummer Derek Youngsma said that the band chose Caggiano as the producer due to being impressed by his previous work, and that they felt he could deliver a “big heavy sound.”
+They also valued his outside perspective, adding he could hear things they might be too close to notice after playing and rewriting songs many times.